Chinese Medicine Board of Australia - Accreditation fee information

 Accreditation fee information

 The Accreditation Committee sets these fees on a cost recovery basis.
-“Cost recovery basis” refers to recovery of some of the costs to deliver the accreditation function including the cost of the Accreditation Committee’s ongoing operations (direct costs and Ahpra support) as well as the direct costs associated with accreditation assessments and standard annual monitoring activities.
+“Cost recovery basis” refers to recovery of some of the costs to deliver the accreditation function including the cost of the Accreditation Committee’s ongoing operations (direct costs and Ahpra support) as well as the direct costs associated with accreditation assessments, monitoring and routine monitoring activities.

 The fees are reviewed on a regular basis and may change from time to time.